chadrik/doc484/README.rst

 If you answer affirmative to at least 2 of these, this project is probably for you:

-- You're stuck supporting python 2.7, so you have to use type comments, which are far less comprehensible than the type annotations supported in 3.5+
+- You're stuck supporting python 2.7, so you have to use type comments, instead of the type annotations supported in 3.5+
 - Your projects have existing docstrings with types that are already mostly correct
 - You find it easier to maintain and comprehend types specified alongside the description of an argument